chisui/dakka/thesis/main.md

 ### Support more Akka features

-Although the API is inspired by Akka, it only provides a very small subset of it's operation.
+Although the API is inspired by Akka, it only provides a very small subset of its operation.
-For realworld usecases this has to be expanded.
+For real world use cases this has to be expanded.
 It would be useful for example to provide an Actor with an initial state on creation.
 This features was explored briefly in the `cloud-fix/Main.hs` proof of concept.